 Students pay a \$325 resource fee annually, which is used for a variety of things including, but not limited to, the use of all textbooks, lab fees, network fees, technology licensing/usage fees, chromebook management and maintenance, and computer infrastructure costs.
-This is due prior to the start of the school year and is non-refundable.
 This fee does not cover the purchase of the chromebook; they will be turned in at the time of graduation or upon withdrawal from WMC.
 Additional fees may be assessed for chromebook repairs, excessive damage of school property, and for certain courses which require extra materials/opportunities such as band, choir and AP courses.